Home Columns Books Papers Biography Contact

 Europe Has Immigration Problems on Steroids!

 For all the problems we think we have with immigration, Europe’s problems far exceed ours.
 The US has always had a history of panic about new and alien groups pouring into our country (Irish, Italians, Jews, Chinese, Japanese, Vietnamese, and now Hispanics).
 But all of these groups came here to become American; they integrated and contributed.
 By and large, the same is true of Muslim immigrants to the US today—particularly Iranians and Afghans.
-In Europe, however, many in the flood of more...
+In Europe, however, many in the flood more...

 Print